-A Roth IRA conversion is a reportable movement of assets from a traditional/SEP/SIMPLE IRA to a Roth IRA.
+A Roth conversion is a reportable movement of assets from a traditional/SEP/SIMPLE IRA or employer qualified plan to a Roth IRA.
 There are two ways a distribution from your company retirement plan/403(b) plan/governmental 457 plan can be moved to a Roth IRA:

-What are the tax implications of my Roth IRA conversion?
+What are the tax implications of my Roth conversion?

-What tax forms should I receive related to my Roth IRA conversion?
+What tax forms should I receive related to my Roth conversion?

-You should receive Form 1099-R for the distributing traditional/SEP/SIMPLE IRA and Form 5498 for the receiving Roth IRA.
+You should receive Form 1099-R for the distributing traditional/SEP/SIMPLE IRA or employer qualified plan and Form 5498 for the receiving Roth IRA.

 Can I recharacterize a traditional or Roth IRA contribution?